Orange station (California)

-Orange station (formally the Orange Transportation Center, also shortened to Orange Transit Center) is an intermodal transit center in Orange, California, United States.
-It serves Metrolink trains as well as Orange County Transportation Authority buses.
-The station is located at the site of two former Atchison, Topeka and Santa Fe Railway combination depots.
-The present depot structure was dedicated on May 1, 1938, and was closed with the Santa Fe's discontinuation of passenger service in 1971.
-The building was granted historic landmark status by the City on November 15, 1990.
+Orange station (formally the Orange Transportation Center, also known as the Orange Transit Center) is an intermodal transit center in Orange, California, United States.
+It is served by Metrolink trains and Orange County Transportation Authority buses.
+The station is located adjacent to the Chapman University campus and four blocks from Plaza Park, in the center of the city's Old Towne neighborhood.
+The station occupies the site of two former Atchison, Topeka and Santa Fe Railway depots.
+The present depot was dedicated on May 1, 1938, and closed in 1971 when Santa Fe discontinued its passenger service.
+It now houses a restaurant and was designated a historic landmark by the city on November 15, 1990.

 History

-The town's first rail service, the Santa Ana, Orange & Tustin Street Railway, was a 4.04 mile (6.5 km) long horsecar line that ran between Santa Ana and Orange, beginning in 1886.
-One year later the Santa Ana & Orange Motor Road Company purchased the line, using a steam "dummy" car and a single gasoline motorcar as its means of conveyance.
-In 1906 Henry E. Huntington acquired the company under the auspices of the Los Angeles Inter-Urban Railway and electrified the line.
-Passenger service over the new line operated by Huntington's Pacific Electric Railway began on June 8, 1914, originating at the PE's depot on Lemon Street.
-The route provided freight service to the local citrus growers in direct competition with the Santa Fe.
-In 1961 Pacific Electric sold out to the Southern Pacific Railroad, who ultimately abandoned the line in 1964.
+The first rail service in the City of Orange was the Santa Ana, Orange & Tustin Street Railway, a 4.04 mi horsecar line that began operating between Santa Ana and Orange in 1886.
+One year later, the Santa Ana & Orange Motor Road Company purchased the line and operated it using a steam "dummy" car and a single gasoline motorcar.
+In 1906, Henry Huntington acquired the company under the auspices of the Los Angeles Inter-Urban Railway, which later became part of the Pacific Electric Railway, and electrified the line.
+Passenger service over the new line, operated by Pacific Electric, began on June 8, 1914.
+The route also provided freight service to local citrus growers in direct competition with the Santa Fe.
+In 1961, Pacific Electric sold its operations to the Southern Pacific Railroad, which ultimately abandoned the line in 1964.

-The Santa Fe, under its affiliate the Southern California Railway, laid its first tracks through Orange in 1886 and established its first Orange depot in 1888.
-The route would become part of the railroad's famous "Surf Line" and by 1925 sixteen daily passenger trains (the Santa Fe's San Diegan) made stops in Orange.
-During peak growing seasons, as many as 48 carloads of citrus fruits, olives, and walnuts were shipped daily from the Orange depot as well.
+The Santa Fe, through its affiliate the Southern California Railway, laid its first tracks through Orange in 1886 and established its first Orange depot in 1888.
+The route later became part of the railroad's Surf Line, and by 1925, 16 daily passenger trains, including the Santa Fe's San Diegan, stopped in Orange.
+During peak growing seasons, as many as 48 carloads of citrus fruit, olives, and walnuts were also shipped daily from the Orange depot.

-Service returned to the station on December 6, 1993, when Amtrak's Orange County Commuter began stopping there.
+Passenger service returned to the station on December 6, 1993, when Amtrak's Orange County Commuter began stopping there.
 The Orange County Commuter became Metrolink's Orange County Line on March 28, 1994.
-The Inland Empire–Orange County Line began stopping here with its October 2, 1995 opening.
+The Inland Empire–Orange County Line began serving the station when the line opened on October 2, 1995.

-The depot now hosts a restaurant.

-On October 29, 2007 Amtrak added a stop at Orange to the Pacific Surfliner route.
-Just two morning and two evening trains stopped at this station each day.
-But by 2010 the station was only serving an average of seven passengers a day.
-Because of the weak ridership the stop was cancelled in early 2013.
+On October 29, 2007, Amtrak added Orange as a stop on the Pacific Surfliner route.
+Initially, two morning and two evening trains stopped at the station each day.
+By 2010, however, the station was serving an average of only seven passengers per day.
+Because of low ridership, Amtrak discontinued the stop in early 2013.